min2ha/ukwa-site/content/target/31094/index.en.md

   "start_date": "2015-10-03T10:00:00Z"
 }

-# British Agricultural and Garden Machinery Association (BAGMA), The

 The British Agricultural and Garden Machinery Association (BAGMA), is the dealer trade organisation for agricultural, garden and ground care machinery dealers working within the land-based engineering sector and was first established in 1917 as the National Association of Agricultural Engineers and Implement Dealers.